vuxcode/we1-project-feliciaalice/time-report.md

 2025 - 20th may
 I spent 1.5h today adding a style.css to all of my pages, and updating my tutorial pages a bit.

+2025 - 26th may
+I spent 2 hours just adding the menu-bar to every page & doing some changes with the style.css, fixing some small errors & finishing the project.